Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 A total of 528 city parks suffered tree damage in the derecho.
 As of June 9, cleanup was still needed in 272 of them, the city said.

-On NCC-controlled lands in Ottawa, much remains closed due to fallen trees, including McCarthy Woods, Mer Bleue, Green's Creek, Pine Grove, Southern Farm and Pinhey Forest, Stony Swamp, Conroy Pit off-leash dog park, and the dense forest in Bruce Pit off-leash dog park.
+Much remains closed due to fallen trees on NCC-controlled lands in Ottawa including McCarthy Woods, Mer Bleue, Green's Creek, Pine Grove, Southern Farm and Pinhey Forest, Stony Swamp, Conroy Pit off-leash dog park, and the dense forest in Bruce Pit off-leash dog park.

 Interested in learning more about the region's tree cover?